DiamondLightSource/Savu/doc/source/dev.rst

 --------------
 http://docs.cython.org/src/tutorial/clibraries.html

-1) Interface: A *.pxd file, which is similar to a C header file, providing C function definitions required in the python code.
+1) A C interface: A *.pxd file, which is similar to a C header file, providing C function definitions required in the python code.

 e.g. cdezing.pxd